syncfusion-content/install-docs/Common/Essential-Studio/Essential-Studio-Retired-Products.md

 15.3.0.26</td></tr>
 </table>

-If you are using the above Classic platforms, you can use the above mentioned versions or earlier versions.
+N> If you are using the above Classic platforms, you can use the above mentioned versions or earlier versions.
 WinRT and Windows Phone platform setup can be installed in Windows version 8 and later.